 Additionally, AltaGas may become subject to emerging climate-related reporting requirements, including GHG emissions reporting, that could introduce mandatory disclosure for reporting issuers, and/or other entities if implemented.
-Emerging voluntary reporting requirements such as those published by international climate-related standard setting bodies could also impact AltaGas' disclosure requirements if broadly adopted by peer companies or required by stakeholders such as investors, credit agencies and lenders.
+Reporting requirements governed by legislation and regulation in the jurisdictions where AltaGas operates could also impact AltaGas' disclosure requirements if broadly adopted by peer companies or required by stakeholders such as investors, credit agencies and lenders.
 These disclosure requirements, whether mandatory or voluntary, may also require significant investments in data collection, monitoring, reporting and verification, including in respect of data generated by third parties, and high quality data may not always be available.
 The direct or indirect cost of compliance with these climate-related reporting requirements, the inability to meet future regulatory reporting requirements, unexpected changes in reporting requirements and methodologies, the inability to collect comprehensive and high quality data or the current and future expectations of stakeholders, including investors, may adversely affect the Company's reputation, financial condition, ability to obtain regulatory permits or approvals and raise capital.